Make-School-Courses/ARCHIVE-SPD-2.4-Job-Search-and-Interview-Practice/README.md

-# SPD 2.4 Job Search and Interview Practice
+# ARCHIVE - SPD 2.4 Job Search and Interview Practice

+## Course is now run as SPD 2.41, and can be viewed [here](https://github.com/Make-School-Courses/SPD-2.41-Onboarding-Into-Companies)

 ## Course Description